But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 That's what I was saying initially.

-In other words, in other words, you really got Washington, the establishment against the American people, and the Republican the current Republican establishment is tied at the hip with the Democrats.
+In other words, you really got Washington, the establishment against the American people, and the current Republican establishment is tied at the hip with the Democrats.

-So basically you've got a new a new second party, really uh forming around around what Sarah Palin is saying, and she's she could be the the uh titular leader.
+So basically, you've got a new second party really forming around what Sarah Palin is saying, and she could be the titular leader.

 She's the head of it.

-So you're you're you're excited about Sarah Palin, maybe providing the impetus in the leadership, at least titular, uh, for a new Republican Party.
+So you're excited about Sarah Palin maybe providing the impetus and the leadership, at least titular, for a new Republican Party.

-Uh she's she I think if she gets out there, like when she was on the uh Greta show the other day talking about it, she can get out there.
+I think if she gets out there, like when she was on the Greta show the other day talking about it, she can get out there.

-I think I mean, obviously she uh she provokes a lot of uh uh emotion in people pro and con, but if she can get out there and get her message across, I think they're afraid of her.
+I think, I mean, obviously she provokes a lot of emotion in people, pro and con, but if she can get out there and get her message across, I think they're afraid of her.

 Well, I don't doubt that.

-This is a show that Bob Schiefer said that what Wiener did is sickening.
+This is a show that Bob Schieffer said that what Weiner did is sickening.

-Uh anyway, Schiefer was talking to David Rodham Gurgen about Obama's speeches last week on the economy.
+Anyway, Schieffer was talking to David Rodham Gergen about Obama's speeches last week on the economy.

-The uh president's going out to make these speeches about jobs and all of that, and apparently is going to sort of de-emphasize deficit reduction now and move back towards jobs.
+The president's going out to make these speeches about jobs and all of that, and apparently he's going to sort of de-emphasize deficit reduction now and move back towards jobs.

-What I objected to in his speech was him saying Washington has taken his eye off the ball.
+What I objected to in his speech was him saying Washington has taken its eye off the ball.

 He said that repeatedly in the last few days.